taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 The `applyMiddleware()` functionality takes any number of middleware: `applyMiddleware(firstMiddleware, secondMiddleware, ...);`.
 The action will flow through all middleware before it reaches the reducers.
 Sometimes you have to make sure to apply them in the correct order.
 For instance, the `redux-logger` middleware must be last in the middleware chain in order to output the correct actions and states.

 Nevertheless, that's only the redux-logger middleware.
 On your way to implement Redux applications, you will surely find out more about useful features that can be used with a middleware.
-Most of theses features are already taken care of in libraries.
+Most of theses features are already taken care of in libraries that you will find published on npm.
 For instance, asynchronous actions in Redux are possible by using the Redux middleware.
-These will be described later in this book.
+These asynchronous actions will be explained later in this book.

 ## Immutable State

 Redux embraces an immutable state.
 Your reducers will always return a new state object.
 You will never mutate the incoming state.
 Therefore you might have to get used to different JavaScript functionalities and syntax to embrace immutable data structures.

 So far, you have used built-in JavaScript functionalities to keep your data structures immutable.
-Such as

-* `array.map()`
-* `array.concat(item)`

-for arrays or `Object.assign()` for objects.
+Such as `array.map()` and `array.concat(item)` for arrays or `Object.assign()` for objects.
 All of these functionalities return new instances of arrays or objects.
-Often you have to read the official JavaScript documentation to make sure that they return a new instance.
-Otherwise you would violate the constraints of Redux.
+Often you have to read the official JavaScript documentation to make sure that they return a new instance of the array or object.
+Otherwise you would violate the constraints of Redux because you would mutate the previous instance.

 But it doesn't end here.
-You should know about your tools to keep data structures immutable.
+You should know about your tools to keep data structures immutable in JavaScript.
 There are a handful of third-party libraries that can support you in keeping them immutable.

 * [immutable.js](https://github.com/facebook/immutable-js)
 * [mori.js](https://github.com/swannodette/mori)
 * [seamless-immutable.js](https://github.com/rtfeldman/seamless-immutable)
 * [baobab.js](https://github.com/Yomguithereal/baobab)

 But they come with three drawbacks.
 First, they add another layer of complexity to your application.
 Second, you have to learn yet another library.
-And third, you have to hydrate your data, because most of these libraries wrap your vanilla JavaScript objects and arrays into a library specific immutable data object and array.
+And third, you have to dehydrate and rehydrate your data, because most of these libraries wrap your vanilla JavaScript objects and arrays into a library specific immutable data object and array.
 It is an immutable data object/array in your Redux store, but once you want to use it in React you have to transform it into a plain JavaScript object/array.

 Personally I would recommend to use such libraries only in two scenarios: